La Civiltà Cattolica: Editors

-Anti-Judaism/Semitism
+Anti-Judaism/antisemitism

 In The Origins of Totalitarianism, Hannah Arendt described Civilta Cattolica as "for decades the most outspokenly antisemitic" magazines in the world, which "carried anti-Jewish propaganda long before Italy went fascist."
 The Second Vatican Council held in the 1960s led the Roman Catholic Church to renounce charges of deicide and other negative views of Jews that had commonly appeared in the pages of Civilta Cattolica and other publications.
 Negative liturgical references to the Jews were expurgated, accompanied by a complete revision of what children were taught about Jews in school lessons and catechetical works.

 According to Zuccotti (2000), antisemitism based on racial differences has rarely featured in Roman Catholicism.
 During the 1920s and the 1930s, racial antisemitism was condemned by Church spokesmen.
 Pinchas Lapide, however, likened the Jesuits to Himmler's SS because in the era of Hitler both were closed to people within certain degrees of Jewish descent (a requirement that was dropped in 1946).
 Lapide further notes that the journal was particularly outspoken in its hatred of the Jews, publishing numerous articles on the subject, and that most of the tenets that are a feature of modern antisemitism can be found in journal's articles dating from the 1890s.
 They continued to support accusations made against Alfred Dreyfus even after his innocence had been legally established.

-"La Civiltà Cattolica" condemned antisemitism based on race.
+La Civiltà Cattolica condemned antisemitism based on race.
 It did promote religious discrimination in the belief that Jews were responsible for deicide and ritual murder and had undue control of society.
 The journal did not promote violence against Jews.

 In 1909, Hitler visited Vienna to "study the Jewish problem" under the guidance of the zealot Roman Catholic Karl Lueger.
 Lueger was Vienna's mayor.
 He was also leader of the "rabidly anti-Semitic" Christian Social Party.
 Hitler greatly admired Lueger.
-His first anti-Semitic pamphlets were published by the Christian Socialists which reprinted several articles from La Civiltà Cattolica.
+His first antisemitic pamphlets were published by the Christian Socialists which reprinted several articles from La Civiltà Cattolica.
 Lapide (1967) suggests Hitler may have been influenced by "La Civiltà Cattolica".
 In 1914 the journal described Jews as drinking blood as if it was milk in the context of killing Christian children.
-Der Stürmer printed a special edition dedicated to "Jewish ritual murder" which included extensive quotations from "La Civiltà Cattolica"."
+Der Stürmer printed a special edition dedicated to "Jewish ritual murder" which included extensive quotations from La Civiltà Cattolica.

 A 1920 article in journal described Jews as "the filthy element" who "were avid for money" and who wanted to "proclaim the communist republic tomorrow."